Skip to main content

 • If the stack has 5+ branches, gx asks for confirmation before proceeding

-• After a successful sync, parent_head values are updated for all synced branches
+• After a successful sync, parent_head values are batch-updated for all synced branches

 • The --onto fallback captures pre-rebase SHAs before starting, so each branch gets the correct old base even as branches are rebased in sequence